I understand the dreadful feeling of getting a one-star review on Etsy. I’ve been there and experienced that.

 In some cases, after going through all the steps above, the customer will change the negative review to a more positive one without prompting.
 For my experience, usually they will change it to a 4-star review.

-You can ask by saying that you are a small business and that customer satisfaction is very important to your shop.
+You can, however, gently suggest a review update after the issue is fully resolved to their satisfaction.
+You can say that you are a small business and that customer satisfaction is very important to your shop.
 “As a small business, your satisfaction and feedback is very important.
-If after this (refund/replacement of product/discount), you feel more happier about your purchase, a revision of your feedback would be greatly appreciated.”
+If after this (refund/replacement of product/discount), you feel happier about your purchase, a revision of your feedback would be greatly appreciated.”

 I have written 45 message templates covering 45 unique situations including difficult customer asking for refund, and reaching out to customer who left a negative review in the Customer Message Swipe File.
 You can find that in GYC Etsy Academy 2.0 to save yourself time and headache when facing difficult customers.